sebastianknell/pci-ui-solution/README.md

 7. Lastly, this grid is going to go to production soon, and other developers will begin doing work on this project.
 While creating this demo, considerations were not made to keep the code clean and organized.
 Please organize this codebase so that it is easier to find and make changes to components, as well as finding any interfaces, types, or helper functions.

 After completing this project, please push any changes you made to a publicly accessible GitLab or GitHub repository and include that link in an email to your contact at PCI.
 Thank you!

+### Considerations
+5. AG Grid provides a range selection feature that makes it easy to select any portion of the data grid and copy the selected data in a format that softwares like Excel can read.
+However, that feature is for the enterprise version only.
+An alternate approach is thus taken, where users can select **rows** and by keeping track of which rows are selected we can manually copy those to the clipboard in the desired format.
+Also, since how the users copy the data isn't specified, I have added a COPY button at the top.